yaningzh/Food-Search-Engine/README.txt

 # Scrape dataset
 We include the folder /dataset, which contains the code that we used to scrape our dataset.
 To scrape the dataset, first run the /dataset/allrecipes-scraper-main to get the urls for recipes.
 (first run "pip install scrapy", then run "scrapy crawl recipes").
-The original code comes from https://github.com/shaansubbaiah/allrecipes-scraper, and we made some revisions.
 You can also use the files in the /dataset/url_files to proceed.
 After obtaining the url files, run the dataset.ipynb to scrape the contents in urls, generate docno, and save the scraped data to a csv file.
 We also provide our scraped dataset in the root folder whose name is recipes.csv